Velatryx/holbertonschool-cyber_security/privilege_escalation_security_win/windows_privsec/writeups/2-task.md

 ---

 > Downloaded the SprintCSP.dll and .exe file.
-Copy it to \Confluence\bin, and execute the .exe file.
+Copy it the dll into \Confluence\bin, and execute the .exe file.

 ```powershell
 PS C:\Users\Student\Downloads> .\WIN10RpcClient.exe